-4.5.5.1 Probationary Reappointment
+4.4.5.1 Probationary Reappointment

 Faculty members on probationary term appointments should make no presumption of reappointment.
-Procedures for term reappointment or the granting of continued appointment for members of the University Libraries faculty or Extension faculty are developed in those units.
-A decision for non-reappointment to a term appointment, based primarily on performance evaluation, is final if reached by the division-level committee and is sustained by the dean of University Libraries or the director of Virginia Cooperative Extension, as appropriate.
+Procedures for term reappointment or the granting of continued appointment for members of the University Libraries faculty are developed in the University Libraries.
+A decision for non-reappointment to a term appointment, based primarily on performance evaluation, is final if reached by the library promotion and continued appointment committee (review committee) and is sustained by the dean of University Libraries, as appropriate.
 Notice of non-reappointment is furnished according to the schedule in chapter two, "Retirement, Resignation, and Non-Reappointment."
 The specific reasons for the decision are provided to the faculty member in writing, if requested.

-If the non-reappointment decision is reached by the dean or director in contradiction to the recommendation of the division-level committee, the faculty member may request that the non-reappointment decision be reviewed by the provost for a final decision.
+If the non-reappointment decision is reached by the dean in contradiction to the recommendation of the review committee library promotion and continued appointment committee, the faculty member may request that the non-reappointment decision be reviewed by the provost for a final decision.

 The faculty member presents the appeal in writing as specified in chapter four, "Appeals of Decisions on Reappointment, Continued Appointment, or Promotion."
-The provost may ask the University Promotion and Continued Appointment Committee to review the case and make recommendation as an aid to that decision.
+The provost may ask the University-level Promotion and Continued Appointment Committee to review the case and make recommendation as an aid to that decision.

-4.5.5.2 Continued Appointment Decision
+4.4.5.2 Continued Appointment Decision